somerandomguythatneedshelp/RankUp/README.md

 # n3
 Subtract n2 with n1, This is the mmr gain, if it is positive the player has won the game, if its negative the player lost the game.

+# n4
+To calculate the average, add all the numbers from the list, then divide by how many items you divided by

 ### WiP Comments